 - Photographic ID and Exam result certificates will be checked and suitability for courses will be confirmed

-- It is crucial that pupils arrive early if they wish to change their courses, to allow time for their new curriculum package to be agreed and then inputted onto our system.
-Providing they have the entry requirements for their courses and the courses they are wishing to study are not oversubscribed and/or full they will be OK to enroll.
+- It is crucial that students arrive early if they wish to change their courses, to allow time for their new curriculum package to be agreed and then inputted onto our system.
+Providing they have the entry requirements for their courses and the courses they are wishing to study are not oversubscribed and/or full they will be OK to enrol.
 If, however, they do not have the entry requirements for the courses that you want to change to, or the courses are already full, they will not be able to make the change.

 Can parents come to enrolment?